zencart/documentation/content/dev/plugins/encapsulated_plugins/sql_installation.md

           - install.sql

-**Warning** As Zen Cart currently uses mainly MyIsam tables, there is no way to safely roll back installer sql if an error occurs.
+**Warning** As Zen Cart currently uses mainly `MyIsam` tables, there is no way to safely roll back any installer sql if an error occurs.
 Some support for rollback may be added later (using generated migrations).